idrisr/notes/aws/cognito.md

 * Give you login and all that bullshit work and sync as well. *

-Amazon Cognito lets you easily add user sign-up and sign-in and manage permissions for your mobile and web apps.
-You can create your own user directory within Amazon Cognito.
-You can also choose to authenticate users through social identity providers such as Facebook, Twitter, or Amazon; with SAML identity solutions; or by using your own identity system.
-In addition, Amazon Cognito enables you to save data locally on users' devices, allowing your applications to work even when the devices are offline.
-You can then synchronize data across users' devices so that their app experience remains consistent regardless of the device they use.
+Amazon Cognito lets you easily add  sign-up and sign-in and manage permissions for your mobile and web apps.
+You can create your own  directory within Amazon Cognito.
+You can also choose to authenticate s through social identity providers such as Facebook, Twitter, or Amazon; with SAML identity solutions; or by using your own identity system.
+In addition, Amazon Cognito enables you to save data locally on s' devices, allowing your applications to work even when the devices are offline.
+You can then synchronize data across s' devices so that their app experience remains consistent regardless of the device they use.

 ## Identity Pools

 An identity in a pool gets access to the AWS resources used by your app by being assigned a role in AWS Identity and Access Management (IAM).
 The access level of an IAM role is defined by the policy that is attached to it.
-Typical roles for identity pools allow you to give different levels of access to authenticated (Auth)or signed in users, and unauthenticated (Unauth)users.
+Typical roles for identity pools allow you to give different levels of access to authenticated (Auth)or signed in s, and unauthenticated (Unauth)users.

 ## Identity and Access Management (IAM)

-* users, groups, permissions to access to EC2 resources
+* s, groups, permissions to access to EC2 resources
 * who can launch an instance
 * logs on API activity
 * standards based federation policy